daattali/daattali.github.io/_posts/2015-07-01-shiny-persistent-data-storage.md

 date: 2015-07-01 11:00:00 -0700
 ---

+*This article is also published at [RStudio's official Shiny Articles](http://shiny.rstudio.com/articles/persistent-data-storage.html)*

 Shiny apps often need to save data, either to load it back into a different session or to simply log some information.
 However, common methods of storing data from R may not work well with Shiny.
 Functions like `write.csv()` and `saveRDS()` save data locally, but consider how [shinyapps.io](http://www.shinyapps.io/) works.
 Shinyapps.io is a popular server for hosting Shiny apps.
 It is designed to distribute your Shiny app across different servers, which means that if a file is saved during one session on some server, then loading the app again later will probably direct you to a different server where the previously saved file doesn’t exist.

 On other occasions, you may use data that is too big to store locally with R in an efficient manner.